Madrid, cheerful and vibrant at all hours, is famous for being an open city with all kinds of people from anywhere in the world.

 -

-Please note that large parts of the city centre are Low-Emissions Zones, where driving and parking are restricted.
-If you arrive in Madrid by car or motorcycle, consult the website of the City Council to find out about these areas.
+Please note that large parts of the city centre are Low Emission Zones, where driving and parking are restricted.
+If you're arriving in Madrid by car or motorcycle, check the Madrid City Council website for details.
 These restrictions apply equally to vehicles with foreign registrations.
-If your vehicle has an environmental rating from another country, check DGT website the table of equivalences of environmental ratings in European Union countries to know what restrictions might affect you.
+If your vehicle has an environmental sticker from another country, consult the DGT website for the table of equivalences between the environmental classifications of European Union countries to find out what restrictions may apply to you.
 You can also get information before travelling through your accommodation in Madrid.

 Practical information